 Your decision to go to college is one of the most significant choices you have made so far in your life.
 The next four years of your life will be broadening, demanding and rewarding.
 You will meet a variety of people and will have many new experiences.
-You will be freer than ever before to make your own decisions and to test your own limits.
+You will have new found freedom to make your own decisions and to test your own limits.

 Phi Gamma Delta offers much to our members through leadership development, educational programs, and lifelong friendships.
 We say that Phi Gamma Delta is “not for college days alone.”
-Our brothers may graduate from their college, but they never graduate from Phi Gamma Delta.
-They carry with them lifelong friendships, plus skills and the experiences from their undergraduate years.
+Our Brothers may graduate from college, but they never graduate from Phi Gamma Delta.
+They carry with them lifelong friendships, skills and the experiences from their undergraduate years.

 On that note, we would like to tell you about an aspect of college life that could supply you with the best college experience possible: Fraternity membership.

 The Lambda Nu Chapter of Phi Gamma Delta encourages you to participate in fraternity recruitment.
-We provide you with “tips” to help you narrow down your choices:
+Here are some tips to help you narrow down your choices:

 Set Your Own Goals.
 Decide for yourself what you want out of a fraternity.
 Why are you rushing?
 Do you want a chance to be a leader?
 Do you want to establish a network of connections to be used once you graduate?
-Maybe you just want to meet new friends, or perhaps you want to join a fraternity just to enhance your college years?
-The best way to find a fraternity to suit your needs is to find out what you what from the fraternity.
+Maybe you just want to meet new friends, or perhaps you want to join a fraternity just to enhance your college experience.
+The best way to find a fraternity that suits your needs is to find out what you what from the fraternity.

 …Narrow Down Your Options.
 After carefully comparing your favorite choices, you would finally make an educated decision as to which one you really want.
 The same goes for joining a house.
-Once you have visited as many houses as you can, eliminate the ones you don’t want, and go back and carefully inspect the ones you do want.
+Once you have visited as many houses as you can, eliminate the ones you don’t like, and go back and carefully inspect the ones that interest you.

 Spend Time Getting To Know the Brothers.
-Once you have decided which house you like, spend as much time with them as you can.
-Try to meet a majority (if not all) of the brothers.
-This gives the brothers of the chapter ample time to get you know you, and shows them that you are serious about wanting to be part of their brotherhood.
+Once you have decided which house you like, spend as much time with members as you can.
+Try to meet a majority (if not all) of the Brothers.
+This gives the Brothers of the chapter ample time to get you know you, as well, and shows them that you are serious about wanting to be part of their Brotherhood.